sleepymalc/VSCode-LaTeX-Inkscape/README.md

 #### Snippets

 A snippet is a short reusable piece of text that can be triggered by some other text.
-For example, when I type `dm`, the word `dm` will be expanded to a math environment:
+For example, when I type `dm` (stands for display math), the word `dm` will be expanded to a display math environment:

 <p align="center">
 	<img src="./demo/gifs/dm.gif"/>